Bitclassic

 The UK Government has published a paper with proposals for crypto-asset regulation.
 The document lays out how it is hoped regulation can manage risks that arise in the turbulent world of cryptocurrencies.
 Bad news from the sector has never been far from the news in recent months.
 Asset values have collapsed by around 75% from their peak in November 2021.
 At the time, their value was estimated to be approximately $3 trillion.

 It is estimated that around 10% of adults in the UK now own some form of crypto.
 PayPal has recently started to accept crypto payments.
 Microsoft, AT&T and Starbucks all allow bit-coin transactions on their websites.
-According to kasynainternetowe23.net, a Polish language review site, Ethereum and other coins are accepted at various online casinos.
+According to kasynainternetowe23.net, a Polish language analysis site, Ethereum and other coins are accepted at various online casinos.
 The UK government plans to use existing regulatory frameworks rather than creating a bespoke regime.
 When he was Chancellor, Rishi Sunak said he wanted to make the UK a global hub for crypto-asset technology.
 However, since then, there have been a series of worldwide crises and the collapse of the FTX exchange.
 Prosecutors have described that collapse as “one of the biggest financial frauds in US history”.

 The UK Treasury says that regulation will allow crypto to benefit from the “confidence, credibility and regulatory clarity” that financial services currently benefit from.
 They are regulated through the UK’s Financial Services and Markets Act 2000.
 The current expectation is crypto will be included in this framework.
 The idea is to create a level playing field between emerging financial services and more traditional ones.